dheera/bokeh-camera/README.md

 # bokeh-camera

-If you think the Google/Zoom segmentation-based background blur effects look kind of fake, this attempts to simulate a more realistic-looking bokeh using a RealSense D455 camera on a virtual camera device that you can use from any conferencing software.
+If you think the Google/Zoom segmentation-based background blur effects look kind of fake, this attempts to simulate a more realistic-looking bokeh using a RealSense D455 or D435 camera on a virtual camera device that you can use from any conferencing software.

 Work in progress, code not yet cleaned up, but roughly: